apptainer/singularity-userdocs/gpu.rst

 Library Search Options
 ----------------------

-Singularity will find the NVIDIA/CUDA libraries on your host either using the ``nvidia-container-cli`` tool, or, if it is not available, a list of libraries in the configuration file ``etc/singularity/nvbliblist``.
+apptainer will find the NVIDIA/CUDA libraries on your host either using the ``nvidia-container-cli`` tool, or, if it is not available, a list of libraries in the configuration file ``etc/apptainer/nvbliblist``.

 If possible we recommend installing the ``nvidia-container-cli`` tool from the `NVIDIA libnvidia-container website <https://nvidia.github.io/libnvidia-container/>`__

-The fall-back ``etc/singularity/nvbliblist`` library list is correct at time of release for CUDA 10.1.
+The fall-back ``etc/apptainer/nvbliblist`` library list is correct at time of release for CUDA 10.1.
 However, if future CUDA versions split or add library files you may need to edit it.
 The ``nvidia-container-cli`` tool will be updated by NVIDIA to always return the appropriate list of libraries.